JuFo96/cobol/README.md

-# cobol
+# Cobol

-introduction to cobol
+I followed [this great blogpost](https://bigdanzblog.wordpress.com/2020/10/28/embedded-sql-for-gnucobol-using-ocesql/) to get stated with embedded sql in cobol, refer to it for more details.
 # SQL database integration
 SQL in cobol is executed inside EXEC blocks e.g.
 ```cobol